 Hometown of Belle Epoque artist Henri de Toulouse-Lautrec, the historic market town of Albi was built with rose-colored bricks that cast a warm glow over the city’s medieval streets and ramparts.
 Tour the town, including the Palais de la Berbie, an ancient fortress that houses a museum devoted to the works of Toulouse-Lautrec.
 After visiting the huge 13th-century Cathédrale Ste-Cécile, continue to the rugged unspoiled countryside of the Périgord region and the Dordogne Valley.
 Travel to Sarlat-la-Canéda, one of France’s prettiest villages and one of Europe’s best preserved medieval gems, with more registered historic sites than anywhere else on the continent.
 (B,D)

-Tour the caves at Lascaux II, a fascinating reproduction of the original prehistoric cave paintings found nearby.
+This morning tour the caves at Lascaux II, a fascinating reproduction of the original prehistoric cave paintings found nearby.
 After lunch at a charming local inn, visit to Château des Milandes, the former residence of Josephine Baker, before returning to Sarlat.
 Dinner is at the hotel this evening.
 The next morning is at leisure to explore this lovely town, then travel to Rocamadour, a revered pilgrimage site and medieval village that clings almost impossibly to a sheer limestone cliff.
 Enjoy a walking tour and lunch on your own here, then take a leisurely cruise along the Dordogne River, life-blood of this fertile region and redolent with history.
 As you pass cliff-top castles and fortified medieval towns, the history of Aquitaine truly comes to mind, particularly the 12th-century reign of Eleanor of Aquitaine.
-Return to Sarlat this evening.
+Return to Sarlat for a walking tour of this charming town.
 (2B,L,2D)

 Day 9 — Saumur and Chenonceau